lmccart/SocialHacking/readme.md

 	* [PhoneGap](http://phonegap.com/)
 * Assignment
 	* We will give one-day assignments for seven days (November 18 to November 24) that involve reflecting on the way you use your phone.
 We will share and discuss our experiences in class on November 25.
+		* Delete any contacts that you won't be contacting.
+		* Disable all notifications on your phone (rings, buzzes, etc.)
+		* Overuse an app you've been avoiding completely.
+		* Use your phone in "voice-only" mode (i.e., pretend it's a dumb phone).
+		* Count how many times you check your phone.
+		* Don't use your phone.
+		* Trade your phone with someone else.
 	* Pick one of the following and document your work before the last class, to be shared in the last class:
 		* Create an app that fills a void that otherwise fills a void that you would otherwise imagine a person filling.
 		* Imagine the most difficult social interaction you've ever had, and create an app that would have made it easier.